Protect yourself against flu and COVID-19

 It’s safe and convenient to get your COVID-19 and flu vaccines at the same time.
 Visit your local GP, pharmacy, or Aboriginal Medical Service to get vaccinated now.

-The flu vaccine is free for people aged 65 years and over, children aged 6 months to under 5 years old, Aboriginal people, pregnant women and people at higher risk of serious illness from flu.
+Influenza vaccination is always free for people aged 65 years and over, children aged 6 months to under 5 years old, Aboriginal people, pregnant women and people at higher risk of serious illness from flu.

 An additional COVID-19 winter booster is available for people aged 65 and over, and other people at risk of serious illness from COVID-19, now.